OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-05.md

 ## 2 Samuel 5:18

-The Philistines came and spread out in the valley of Rephaim.
+The Philistines advanced and spread throughout the valley of Rephaim.

 ## 2 Samuel 5:19